 Context Days- In teacher-selected small groups, students are assigned topics they must research and then teach the class.
-Part of their presentation includes making connections between the topic and TKAM.
+There’s also so much information to be understood in order to fully grasp the gaps of this text and to maximize reading it in 2018.
+Part of their presentation includes making connections between their topic and TKAM.
 Here are the topics:

 1. Lack of diversity in literature